ethereum/EIPs/SIPS/sip-53.md

 If a user has unclaimed options at the time they call the exercise function, the options they are owed will be automatically claimed and exercised.

-### Destruction
+### Expiry

 In order to combat the proliferation of defunct options contracts, `Market` instances implement a self-destruct function which can be invoked a period of time after the maturity date.
-Once this function is invoked, the contract and its two subsidiary `Option` instances will self destruct, and the corresponding entry deleted from the list of markets on the `Manager` contract.
+Once this function is invoked, the contract and its two subsidiary `Option` instances will self destruct, and the corresponding entry deleted from the list of active markets on the `Manager` contract.

-To incentivise this behaviour, the fees collected in the market will not be transmitted to the market creator or fee pool until the contract is destroyed.
-When the destruction function is invoked by the contract creator, the contract will remit the fees along with any unclaimed tokens left in the contract.

-Initially this function will only be available to the original market creator, but if after a period of time they do not act, then the fees will be made available to any user willing to perform the labour of cleaning up.
+Upon destruction, any the value of any unexercised options is remitted to the account invoking the expiry function.

 ---